 Diversity and inclusion issues are getting a lot of press these days.
 More companies are beginning to understand that making a real effort to prevent these types of behaviors is essential.

-Once you understand the hallmarks of an inclusive culture that will benefit your business, it’s time to take action.
+Once you understand the hallmarks of an inclusive culture that will benefit your business, it’s time for a diversity and inclusion action plan.
 Let’s get specific about which behaviors will lead to the type of culture you want to establish.

 Establish Value-Linked Behaviors